Washington Burch

 Did You Know?

-The Burch House is currently owned by the African American Heritage Society of Charles County for the Restoration of Port Tobacco and is maintained by Charles County Recreation Parks and Tourism as a historic site.
-His home now open for public touring, is a look into what life was like in Port Tobacco post-Civil War.
+The Burch House is owned by the Society for the Restoration of Port Tobacco and is maintained by Charles County Recreation Parks and Tourism as a historic site.
+His home is now open for public touring and is a look into what life was like in Port Tobacco post-Civil War.
 The house was originally built in the 18th century and is one of the last remaining colonial buildings in Charles County.

 Additional Resources